mori-b/aioconnectors/README.md

 ### 7.Testing command line tools

--To send pings to a remote connector, and print its replies.
+-To let your connector send pings to a remote connector, and print its replies.

     python3 -m aioconnectors ping <config_json_path>